China Cat Sunflower: Live performances

-The Grateful Dead first performed "China Cat Sunflower" on January 17, 1968, at the Carousel Ballroom in San Francisco, CA, and played the song well over 500 times in concert.
-During the first year after its introduction into the band's set list, the song was played by itself or often in the middle of an extended jam between the songs "Dark Star" and "The Eleven"—a position more familiarly (to Deadheads) filled by "St. Stephen".
+The Grateful Dead first performed "China Cat Sunflower" on January 17, 1968, at the Fillmore West (then called the Carousel Ballroom) in San Francisco.
+During the following year after its introduction into the band's set list, the song was played by itself or often in the middle of an extended jam between the songs "Dark Star" and "The Eleven"—a position more familiarly (to Deadheads) filled by "St. Stephen".
+During this period it was played in the key of E. It was later changed to G in order to transition into I Know You Rider.
 Four instances of this arrangement have been released on official recordings, the first on the compilation album So Many Roads (1965–1995), the second on Dick's Picks Volume 22, and the other two on Road Trips Volume 2 Number 2.

 China Cat Sunflower → I Know You Rider

-In late 1969 the Grateful Dead began segueing "China Cat Sunflower" into "I Know You Rider" during live performances.
-Over the next 26 years they would pair these songs together over 500 times, most often as a second set opener.
+On September 30, 1969, the Grateful Dead first segued "China Cat Sunflower" into "I Know You Rider" (a traditional folk song) at Cafe Au Go Go in New York City.
+Over the next 26 years the Dead would pair these songs together over 500 times, most often as a second set opener.
 Only twice during this extended period was "China Cat Sunflower" played without this pairing.